 The Parent Volunteer should email and if necessary phone the opposing parent manager each week to confirm game times and locations, coordinate jersey colors if teams have same or similar colors, and communicate any special issues regarding parking or directions.

 Coordinate attendance of own team to ensure sufficient players and if not, coordiante with DOC to borrow players (see below for additional detail on borrowing).
 Forfieiting game incurs a WYSL fine paid by the team.
 Teams are not allowed to contact players directly to borrow, this must go through the DOC for selection.

 Game day responsibilities

-The Parent Volunteer's game day responsibilities include checking in with the referee, maintaining player passes, preparing the line-up sheet, helping to set up the field (goals, flags) and finding a lines-person.
-Managers must bring the player passes to each game or the team will forfeit the game and receive a fine!
-Managers must also print a new roster for each game to provide for the referee.
+The Parent Volunteer's game day responsibilities include checking in with the referee, preparing the line-up sheet, helping to set up the field (goals, flags) and finding a lines-person.
+Managers must bring the WYSL Official Line up Sheet to each game or the team will forfeit the game and receive a fine!
+They must be dated after Wednesday 12:00am of the current week.

 IF BORROWING A PLAYER: Must also bring: 1) Bring paper copy of official current week’s official lineup card of the borrowed player’s team with the player’s photo and 2) add borrowed player’s name to the official line up roster that he/she is joining at the top.
 All borrowing decisions must be made by the DOC and in accordance with WYSL rules.